-The chief purpose of leadership in the healthcare industry is to ensure safe, quality patient care.
-The second course in a four-part series focuses on organizational missions, cultures of safety, models of change, aggregate outcomes.
+NURSG 464 Quality, Safety, and Leadership II (2 units) The chief purpose of leadership in the health care industry is to ensure safe, quality patient care.
+The second course in this four-part series focuses on organizational missions, cultures of safety, models of change, aggregate outcomes.
 Scholars identify datasets used to evaluate practice against standards, identify a local quality or safety problem, and begin their e-portfolio.
 This is a blended course with required face-to-face and online components.